CADS Instructor Certification

 The CADS Instructor Certification Program sets the standard for safe, effective technical instruction, and to provide opportunities for more people with disabilities to safely experience adaptive snow sports to the best of their abilities.

-Winter Sports Company work with Adaptive Sports Sun Peaks to ensure all participants on our courses have the opportunity to complete a CADS level 1 instructor certification.
+The Winter Sports Company work with Adaptive Sports Sun Peaks to ensure all participants on our courses have the opportunity to complete a CADS level 1 instructor certification.
 Once qualified as CADS level 1, participants are able to volunteer with Adaptive Sports Sun Peaks on days off from training.
+Sun Peaks Ski Resort

 Canada Adaptive Snowsports Level 1 certifies instructors to teach skiers and snowboarders with disabilities.
 Over the course you will use the specialist equipment provided by Adaptive Sports Sun Peaks to get hands on experience of both the instructor and student side of teaching.
 This training provides life skills with benefits far beyond the slopes that are appreciated by employers and universities.
 Certification allows you to volunteer as a CADS instructor with Adaptive Sports Sun Peaks.